 The main thing when cutting scion wood is to only cut one variety at a time in order not to mix up your selection.
-When choosing wood to cut from the tree you want only prior year growth.
+When choosing wood to cut from the tree you want only prior-year growth.
 It is easy to identify this growth by the color of the bark.
 The new growth will be much lighter in color and has not hardened.
 Cut the size stick you most like to use and make sure that it has at least three buds on the wood.
 Place the wood in a storage bag, not a freezer bag with a very little water and cedar chips and store in a refrigerator at between 34 to 38 degrees.

 4. Preparing Equipment for Spring and Summer

 Now is the time to check your sprayer and equipment used during the growing season.
 Before we know it the tree will begin to bud and the insects and scab will soon follow.
-Usually the first insect spray will be late March or early April and first fungicide spray will be a few weeks later.
+Usually, the first insect spray will be late March or early April and the first fungicide spray will be a few weeks later.